-You will select an urban neighborhood with which you are extremely familiar, preferably one you have visited a few times.
+Select and research an urban neighborhood with which you are extremely familiar, preferably one you have visited a few times.
 In addition to your own experience with this urban neighborhood, you may also use Google Earth or Google Street View to analyze the location.
-Using course content and three outside sources, you will analyze this neighborhood from a social and environmental perspective.
+Using course content and three outside sources, analyze this neighborhood from a social and environmental perspective.
 Please do not select State College for your analysis.

-You will need to cite at least 3 reputable outside sources that do not include the course modules for your essay.
-For more information on what constitutes a reputable resource, please consult the following information on how to evaluate sources from the Penn State libraries.
+You will need to cite at least 3 reputable outside sources that do not include the course modules for this assignment.
+For help evaluating what constitutes a reputable resource, please consult this guide from the Penn State libraries.

-After you have selected your urban neighborhood, write a 500-750 word paper which answers the following questions.
+After you have selected your urban neighborhood, write a 500-750 word paper which answers the following questions (divided into two parts):